Last Updated on

 Kolkata Food Walk is all about taking travelers to famous local food chefs and small local eateries.
 They’ll take you to the back alleys of the city so that you feel the local sense of the city.
 But for travelers who are reluctant to eat foods they are uncertain of, it’s a wonderful way to eat from street hawkers and cafes, worry-free and having a local guide take you to popular local spots is invaluable.
 Kolkata Food Walk’s local guides are volunteers, some are students working towards their PHDs, but they are passionate about their own city, its food and cuisine.
 You’ll “go dutch” and you pay for what you eat, but you’ll hardly feel a dent in your wallet.

 I met Srotoswini at Andomela, a huge and busy electronics department store in Ballygunge Gardens.
-She was a young and tiny bespeckled college student with a hearty knowledge for Bengali food.
+She was a young, intelligent and tiny bespeckled college student with a hearty knowledge for Bengali food.
 Hardly not the plump tour guide I was expecting.
 She led me around the neighborhood, showing me a variety of foods from street hawkers to hidden restaurants and 200 year old sweet shops.

 My advice– come with a very empty stomach!
 All the food you sample will be to die for.
 By the end of the tour, you’ll be gorging yourself, just so you can experience all the deliciousness at your fingertips.
 Tipping your guide is recommended; it’s easily worth a tour price for a local’s time and hospitality.
 It also encourages volunteers to offer their time to the tour.
 I had an amazing time and you will too!